gauravsjc02/DevOps-Task1/README.md

   <li> -p 8088:80 This exposes the port no. 8088 of particular image to make it accessible from outside world. </li>
   <li> -v /root/prodtask/: This shows that an outside volume is attached to destination folder of particular container.
 </ul>
-Whenever any new commit occurs in master branch, it downloads the code and deploy in this container image.
+Whenever any new commit occurs in master branch, it downloads the code and deploy it in this container image.

 Both dev1-docker and master-docker environment are launched on different docker containers.